Unboxed-Software/solana-course/content/program-testing.md

 }
 ```

 In the code snippet, we created a public key to use as our `program_id` and then initialized a `ProgramTest`.
-Then, we create a second `Keypair` and built our `Transaction` with the appropriate parameters.
+The `banks_client` returned from the `ProgramTest` will act as our interface into the testing environment and the `payer` variable is a newly generated keypair with SOL that will be used to sign/pay for transactions.
+Then, we create a second `Keypair` and build our `Transaction` with the appropriate parameters.
 Finally, we used the `banks_client` that was returned when calling `ProgramTest::new` to process this transaction and check that the return value is equal to `Ok(_)`.

-This is a very simple test, but from the code snippet you can see how you would go about creating more complex tests that involve more accounts and data similar to how you would client side.
+You'll notice the function is annotated with the `#[tokio::test]` attribute.
+[Tokio](https://docs.rs/tokio/1.7.1/tokio/index.html) is a Rust crate to help with writing asyncronous code.
+This just denotes our test function as async.

 ## Integration tests